liao961120/geofun/README.md

 # geofun

-This is a personal package created to facilitate my learning in Cartography and GIS.
+This is a personal package created to facilitate my learning of Cartography and GIS.

 I think it's a cool idea to create a package while taking a course, since you can write & document functions at the same time, and can even use package vignettes as a method to take notes.